Wade Deacon High School: Comprehensive

 It became the Wade Deacon High School in September 1974 for ages 11–16.
-The headmaster, Mr Ernest High Smith, came directly from the Kingsway County Secondary School, a secondary modern school on Kingsway, which formed the comprehensive with both grammar schools.
+The headmaster, Ernest High Smith, came directly from the Kingsway County Secondary School, a secondary modern school on Kingsway, which formed the comprehensive with both grammar schools.
 He left in December 1978.
-A levels would be taken at Widnes VI Form College or Halton FE College.
+Either Widnes VI Form College or Halton FE College would host the A levels.
 In April 1998, it was administered by Halton borough.